Sprinkle gourmet restaurants serving fois gras, frog’s legs and a delectable choice of sommelier-recommended Grand Crus

 And you have the recipe for a très élégant beach holiday in beloved Grand Case, St. Martin!

 The Dutch side is known as Sint Maarten (or St Maarten); the French side is Saint Martin.

 Badly damaged by Hurricane Irma in September, 2017, the island is coming back to life and welcoming tourists again.

-And as we discovered, Grand Case is the place to treat yourself to the most tantalizing French food, short of visiting Paris (maybe St. Barts too, mentioned above).
+During our St Martin visit, we discovered that Grand Case is the place to treat yourself to the most tantalizing French food, short of visiting Paris (maybe St. Barts too, mentioned above).